Charlotte Neighborhood

 The Reality

 The reality is noise.
 Central Avenue is busy.
 The train tracks are active.
 You will hear the city.
-But for the buyer who finds silence unsettling and prefers the hum of a living, breathing neighborhood, the noise is just the soundtrack.

 The Buyer Profile